Pariyatti/mobile-spikes/backend-spikes/wikibase/hosting.md

 If we already have a non-profit account with Dreamhost, it could host both:
   - Mediawiki (Wikibase as semantic document store)
+    - Prateek was suggesting https://opds.io as an app integration point?
   - WordPress (CMS as web frontend)